Frequently asked questions

 We are a global movement of ordinary people from across the world standing up for humanity and human rights.
 We work to protect men, women and children wherever justice, freedom, truth and dignity are denied.
 We investigate and expose human rights abuses, educate and mobilise the public and help transform societies to create a safer, more just world.

-What is the Amnesty International UK Raffle?
+What is the Amnesty Superdraw Raffle?

 How are proceeds from the raffle used?

-In 2022 our raffle proceeds totalled £255,592!
-We spent 75.5% of that on human rights work and raising further funds, 9.16% on prizes and 15.34% on running the raffles.
+In 2024, proceeds from the Amnesty Weekly Lottery (including Superdraw Raffles) totalled £452,843.
+We spent 63.55% of that on human rights work and raising further funds, 19.55% on prizes and 16.90% on running the lottery.

 What are my chances of winning?